8ctopus/nano-migrations/README.md

 A tiny database migrations package

 Migrations are used to manage database schema changes over time.
-The rationale behind it is to make it easier to maintain and evolve the database schema as the application evolves.
+The rationale behind migrations is to make it easier to maintain and evolve the database schema as the application evolves.
+This package makes it easy to deal with migrations in small projects not using a framework.

 ## demo